sphcastillo/spotify_clone/README.md

 ## Deployed Site

-You must have Spotify open to be able to listen to music and Spotify must be open for this demo to work.
+You must have Spotify open to be able to listen to music.

 http://sophspotifydemo.com/